James P. Mullins: Military career

 He transferred to Tan Son Nhut Air Base, Republic of Vietnam, in August 1968, where he served with the 460th Tactical Reconnaissance Wing on consecutive assignments as detachment commander, tactical squadron commander and assistant deputy commander for operations.
 He completed 110 combat missions in RF-4Cs.

 Mullins was assigned to Headquarters U.S. Air Force, Washington, D.C., in August 1969 in the Directorate of Operational Requirements and Development Plans, Office of the Deputy Chief of Staff, Research and Development, where he served as chief of the Aircraft Division.
 He attended the six-week advanced management program at Harvard Business School in 1972.
 In June 1973, he became vice commander, Ogden Air Materiel Area (later renamed Air Logistics Center), Air Force Logistics Command, Hill Air Force Base, Utah.

 He was assigned as deputy chief of staff for acquisition logistics, Air Force Logistics Command at Wright-Patterson Air Force Base, in March 1975.
 He was reassigned within the command staff as deputy chief of staff for plans and operations in May 1975.
 This organization was renamed Office of the Deputy Chief of Staff for Plans and Programs in August 1975.
 He then returned to Hill Air Force Base as commander of the Ogden Air Logistics Center in August 1977.

 In November 1978, Mullins took command of 15th Air Force at March Air Force Base, California.
 He assumed command of Air Force Logistics Command in July 1981.
 Mullins retired from the Air Force on November 1, 1984.

 Mullins was a command pilot with more than 6,000 flying hours.
-His military decorations and awards include the Air Force Distinguished Service Medal with oak leaf cluster, Legion of Merit with oak leaf cluster, Distinguished Flying Cross, Air Medal with five oak leaf clusters, Air Force Commendation Medal with oak leaf cluster, and Air Force Outstanding Unit Award ribbon with "V" device and one oak leaf cluster.